domokane/FinancePy/README.md

 * Traders wishing to price or risk-manage a derivative.
 * Quantitative analysts seeking to price or reverse engineer a price.
 * Risk managers wishing to replicate and understand a price.
-* Portfolio managers wishing to check prices or calculate risk measures
+* Portfolio managers wishing to check prices or calculate risk measures.
-* Fund managers wanting to value a portfolio or examine a trading strategy
+* Fund managers wanting to value a portfolio or examine a trading strategy.
 * Structurers or financial engineers seeking to examine the pricing of a derivative structure.

 Users should have a good, but not advanced, understanding of Python.
 In terms of Python, the style of the library has been determined subject to the following criteria: